-Tanla Platforms Limited set to go global, platform business to propel growth | Business
+Tanla Platforms Limited Set to Go Global, Platform Business to Propel Growth | Business

 - India

-- Massive opportunity ahead for Tanla: global CPaaS target addressable market by 2023 expected to be $47 billion.
+Hyderabad, India – Business Wire India • Massive opportunity ahead for Tanla: global CPaaS target addressable market by 2023 expected to be $47 billion.

-- Tanla's robust build-up of cash reserves to be utilized towards strategic bolt-on acquisitions, investments in innovation, and product-led growth. - Resource efficiency, equal opportunity, transparency, and compliance are Tanla's key focus areas as part of its Environment, Social, and Governance commitment.
+• Tanla’s robust build-up of cash reserves to be utilised towards strategic bolt-on acquisitions, investments in innovation and product-led growth. • Resource efficiency, equal opportunity, transparency, and compliance are Tanla’s key focus areas as part of its Environment, Social, and Governance commitment.

-HYDERABAD, India, June 23, 2021 /PRNewswire/ -- Tanla Platforms Limited, India's largest CPaaS provider, hosted its Investor & Analyst Day virtually today.
+Tanla Platforms Limited, India’s largest CPaaS provider hosted its Investor & Analyst Day virtually today.
 The event, attended by more than 2,200 participants, featured presentations by senior executives, who provided updates on the company's vision and platform innovation, customer experience, and financial performance.

 With CPaaS being among the leading segments the world over to witness consolidation and capital infusion, Tanla aims to pursue large greenfield opportunities and create a niche for itself in this domain.
 According to technology research firm Gartner, the global CPaaS target addressable market by 2023 is expected to be $47 billion, which in effect is the market opportunity for Tanla.

-Addressing investors, analysts, and shareholders, Uday Reddy, Chairman & CEO, Tanla Platforms Limited, said, ''As India's largest CPaaS provider, Tanla Platforms Limited will continue to drive strong performance and create superior shareholder value to be the defining communication and customer engagement company of the 21st century.
-Digitalization is the opportunity of this generation and Tanla is perfectly poised to leverage the opportunities coming its way.''
-The company's revenue market share for the year FY' 20-21 was 42% against revenue of ₹2,341 crores with the total Indian CPaaS market size for the same period being ₹5,600 crores.
-Highlighting the company's vision and product strategy, Uday Reddy said that Tanla would adopt the 'One Platform' approach with Wisely, the disruptive CPaaS platform, propelling the growth trajectory overseas.
-The next-generation suite of solutions built on the Wisely platform will service customers across all industries and verticals.
-The platform's flexibility and extensibility would be the key differentiator.
+Addressing investors, analysts and shareholders, Uday Reddy, Chairman & CEO, Tanla Platforms Limited said, “As India’s largest CPaaS provider, Tanla Platforms Limited will continue to drive strong performance and create superior shareholder value to be the defining communication and customer engagement company of the 21st century.
+Digitalisation is the opportunity of this generation and Tanla is perfectly poised to leverage the opportunities coming its way.”
+The company’s revenue market share for the year FY’ 20-21 was 42% against a revenue of ₹2,341 crore with the total Indian CPaaS market size for the same period being ₹5,600 crore.
+Highlighting the company’s vision and product strategy, Uday Reddy said that Tanla would adopt the ‘One Platform’ approach with Wisely, the disruptive CPaaS platform, propelling the growth trajectory overseas.
+The next generation suite of solutions built on the Wisely platform will service customers across all industries and verticals.
+The platform’s flexibility and extensibility would be the key differentiator.

 Reflecting on the strength of the enterprise business solutions, Deepak Goyal, the company’s Chief Business Officer highlighted the breadth of Tanla’s customer base and the depth of diverse communication tools that have gained it the reputation of reliability and reach to support enterprises across industries and verticals.
 As India’s largest CPaaS provider, Tanla commands a leading enterprise revenue market share of 30%.
 Several use cases were cited to illustrate how Tanla’s marquee customers have been served by powering the customer journey in the digital-first world.